Davis’ 41 points lead Lakers past Pelicans, 114-110 - WHIZ News

 The Lakers took their first lead since the opening five minutes of the game when James hit a jumper over Ingram, pulling up as the Pelicans forward glanced over his shoulder to see if a screen was being set.

-Davis missed his first shot and three of his first four to the delight of the crowd, but still scored 27 points by halftime.
+“It’s just winning time for me,” James said.
+“Fourth quarter, no matter how much of a deficit we’re in, or however the game is going, I believe once I start the fourth I can make a push and see what happens.”

-There were moments Davis appeared to drawing fuel from the crowd’s antagonism.
+Davis missed his first shot and three of his first four to the delight of the crowd, but still scored 27 points by halftime on his way to the most points by a player in his first game against his former team, according to Elias.

-When he hit a put-back while being fouled, he demonstrably mimicked officials’ “count-it-and-one” gesture with his arm extended and index finger pointed angled downward.
-When he hit a 3 later in the half, he pressed his thumb and forefinger together and extended the other three fingers as he ran back on defense.
+“It was a tough environment.
+Every time he touched the basketball, he was going against a guy — a bunch of guys — that know him, playing against a coach that knows him,” Lakers coach Frank Vogel said.
+“He put all that stuff aside.
+Blocked out the noise and rose to the challenge.”

 The Pelicans appeared buoyed by the partisan energy permeating the arena, going up 38-35 on Holiday’s step-back 3 as the first quarter expired.